salesforce/CompEdit/README.md

 The script `truncate_csv.py` should be run on the above csv file to ensure that model summaries that we learn to post-edit are not truncated.

 The above `./train.sh` can be used for training the post-editor on the output of the above scripts.
-Our trained post-editor checkpoint is found [here](TBD).
+Our trained post-editor checkpoint for XSum can be found [here](https://storage.cloud.google.com/sfr-compedit-research/posteditor_xsum.tar.gz) and for CNN/DM [here](https://storage.cloud.google.com/sfr-compedit-research/posteditor_cnndm.tar.gz).

 </br>

-## Pretrained Model Usage
+## Using Checkpoints

 The code below from `run.py` shows how to use the pretrained models:
 ```python